Chris Liddell

-Christopher Pell Liddell (born 24 April 1958) is a New Zealand-American businessperson who served as chief financial officer of Microsoft, the vice chairman of General Motors, senior vice president and CFO of International Paper, director and chairman of Xero and the White House deputy chief of staff in the first Trump administration.
+Christopher Pell Liddell (born 24 April 1958) is a New Zealand-American businessperson, author and philanthropist who is currently a director of Anthropic, Commonwealth Fusion Systems and the Council on Foreign Relations.
+He is also currently pursuing a Doctor of Philosophy at Oxford University.
+He has served as chief financial officer of Microsoft, the vice chairman of General Motors, senior vice president and CFO of International Paper and the White House deputy chief of staff in the first Trump administration.

-Liddell has been active in a number of philanthropic projects, mostly in his native New Zealand, and in the 2016 New Year Honours, he was appointed a Companion of the New Zealand Order of Merit for services to business and philanthropy.
+Liddell is active in a number of philanthropic projects, mostly in his native New Zealand, where he chairs the country’s largest environmental foundation and in the 2016 New Year Honours, he was appointed a Companion of the New Zealand Order of Merit for services to business and philanthropy.

 Biography

 Liddell was born in Matamata, New Zealand, the youngest of five siblings.
 His father was a school teacher and died while Liddell was young.
 His mother supported Liddell and his siblings by working a variety of jobs, including at Smith & Caughey's in Auckland.
 Liddell received his secondary education at Mount Albert Grammar School.
 He holds a Bachelor of Engineering degree with honors from the University of Auckland and a Master of Philosophy degree from Worcester College, Oxford University.
 He was named one of Auckland University's Distinguished Alumni in 2003.